 How do you look at how sustainability is impacted by the trip?

 Most of our trips are point to point walking or cycling, so the impact is low by their very nature.
 Where transport is needed, we use public transport wherever we can.
-We also offer lots of no-fly options with routes across the UK and destinations in Europe that are accessible by train.
 Our itineraries often visit lesser-known places rather than exclusively well-known tourist destinations.
 And we use local suppliers on all our trips - from the accommodations to luggage transfers and taxi companies - meaning we support the local communities along our routes.
 We also make recommendations to encourage our customers to visit local restaurants, cafes and markets for their lunches and dinners.

-Do you have any tips for walking any of our routes?
+Do you have any tips for hiking any of our routes?

 When you get to the halfway point on the Walking in the Scottish Highlands tour, you must stop at the Highland Chocolatier – an award-winning chocolatier in the village that do incredible hot cocoa.
 Our team have included loads of these insider tips on our trip pages for you!